10th Annual Fire & Ice Festival

 Alton Mill Arts Centre

-Click HERE to see a draft of the 2019 schedule of events, or go here to see the final game schedule for the Hockey Classic.
+Click HERE to see the 2019 schedule of events, or go here to see the final game schedule for the Hockey Classic.

 Bundle up and embrace the cold!
 Fire & Ice activities are scheduled to go ahead this weekend.